 My best argument for why you should go see a show here?
 The theater is only 3,000-seats, so there's not a bad seat in the house!
 Buy the cheapest ticket you can find and kick back and enjoy an amazing view of some of your favorite performers.
 The entertainment team has also done a great job of curating a wide-range of artists, from classic hits like Cher (who is the theater's first resident performer with 11 performances total in 2017), to modern day cult favorites like Bruno Mars.
 You can see a full list of who is performing here.

 Even if you aren't planning a staycation at MGM National Harbor anytime soon, you should absolutely be making a dinner reservation at Voltaggio Brothers Steak House asap!
 This was one of the better, most decadent meals I've had thus far in 2017.
 Plus, the decor is so inviting and truly accomplishes the goal of making you feel like you are in the brothers' home.
 Here's what you can't miss when you go: Big Eye Tuna appetizer, the beefsteak tomato with burrata, the caesar salad (if for no other reason than it's so instagrammable!), potato gratin, umami cereal (Tom Sietsema says it best: "Tasting is believing."), the macaroni and cheese, broccolini and the cheddar biscuits.
 Of course this is a steak house so we can't forget the meat!
 You can't really go wrong with any cut of meat here, but I personally preferred the flavor of the smaller cuts.
-Between the 8 oz. filet mignon and the 22 oz. bone in ribeye, I'm going with the filet any day, even though you do technically get more nag for your buck with the ribeye.
+Between the 8 oz. filet mignon and the 22 oz. bone in ribeye, I'm going with the filet any day, even though you do technically get more bang for your buck with the ribeye.

 Where to save:

-I've now tried every dining option at MGM outside of Jose Andres' FISH (which I have very good things about), and while I think dinner at Voltaggio Brothers is exquisite and so worth a splurge, I have found the upscale lunch options to be lackluster.
-Ginger was perfectly fine, but no wow-worthy for the price tag.
+I've now tried every dining option at MGM outside of Jose Andres' FISH (which I have heard very good things about), and while I think dinner at Voltaggio Brothers is exquisite and so worth a splurge, I have found the upscale lunch options to be lackluster.
+Ginger was perfectly fine, but not wow-worthy for the price tag.
 And my experience at Marcus was all over the place.
 The service was awkward and the dishes were inconsistent.
 While the deviled eggs were delish, I was disappointed with the chicken & waffles, which is usually one of my favorite meals.
 Honestly, I'd rather skip a $100+ meal at Ginger or Marcus and head to the National Market.
 Eschewing the Vegas-style buffets, MGM National Harbor instead went with a food court-esque eating area called National Market.
 The fast casual dining options range from burgers to sushi, crabcakes and pizza.
 Outside of Shack Shack and Pappas Crabcakes, all the restaurants are unique concepts exclusive to MGM National Harbor.
 The sushi would make an excellent lunch replacement to Ginger or I'd highly recommend the pizza, which was surprisingly good for a "food court."
 And of course, you can never go wrong with a big juicy burger from Shake Shack!

 Pre (or Post) Dinner Drinks